Find other County Carlow stories here.

 Walter Malone may also have been the father to another Walter, born circa 1809, which is the year Ruth Malone died aged 37, perhaps in childbirth.
 This Walter rented land at Ardistan and was already a widower when he was married secondly in 1867 in Baltinglass to Rebecca Hawkins, 35 years his junior.
 However, the younger Walter may have been the son of a William Malone.

 On 26 December 1844, Joseph Malone’s eldest daughter Mary Malone was married in Rathvilly to Bartholomew Watters (sometimes Waters), second son of John Watters of Clogrennan, County Carlow.
+The Rev Megennis (sic) officiated at the marriage.
 [Carlow Sentinel, Saturday, January 4th, 1845, p.3.]
 Bartholomew was a farmer with over 100 acres at Tinryland at the time of Griffiths valuations.
 By coincidence, Bartholomew and Mary Watters were the parents of Annie Watters who married Dublin docklands engineer George Halpin.
 Annie and George’s daughter Eva was the Eva Halpin who married Lt Alfred Rudall, first cousin of my wife’s great-grandmother.

 The Douglas Family